We’ve all been there.

 a) The finances of the club

-When I am at a big club like Manchester United in this example, the finances of the club are really no hindrance and hiring new coaches will be such a small cost that it really doesn’t matter.
+When I am at a big club like Manchester United in this example, the finances of the club are really no hindrance and hiring new coaches (or scouts) will be such a small cost that it really doesn’t matter.

 On the other hand, the smaller the club gets, the more the cost of staff matters.